ryanmcecil/Tensorflow-Keras-INRFOperator/README.md

 Note: The nonlinearity used in this implemtation is Relu.

-The code for this operator is compiled using bazel.
+Note: The code for this operator is compiled using bazel.

 ## Code Description